GoogleCloudPlatform/alloydb-java-connector/docs/configuration.md

 An application may need to use named connectors if:

-- It needs to connect to the AlloyDB Admin API using credentials other than the Application Default Credentials.
+- It needs to connect to the AlloyDB API using credentials other than the Application Default Credentials.
 - It needs to connect to multiple AlloyDB instances using different credentials.
-- It uses a non-standard AlloyDB Admin API service URL.
+- It uses a non-standard AlloyDB API service URL.
 - It needs to precisely control when connectors start and stop.
 - It needs to reset the entire connector configuration without restarting the application.